pjgueno/luft_node/README.md

 The translation file can be found in `src/js/translation.js`.

-To add a new translated word, add below the key (see below) a new _key-value pair_.
+To add a new translated word or sentence, add below the key (see below) a new _key-value pair_.
 The nested key should start with the iso-code of the language followed by the translated world.
 You can find the iso-code on [wikipedia table (639-1)](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).